-- Pediatric Heart Program: The pediatric cardiology and heart surgery program at AFCH was ranked among the top 50 specialties in children’s hospitals throughout the country by U.S. News and World Report in 2020.
+- Pediatric Heart Program: The pediatric cardiology and heart surgery program at UW Health Kids was ranked among the top 50 specialties in children’s hospitals throughout the country by U.S. News and World Report in 2023.
 The children’s hospital is a national leader in ensuring minimal radiation exposure for children undergoing procedures.

 - Care for Children with Medical Complexity: Children with complex medical conditions comprise a growing group of patients with multiple serious medical issues.
 Department faculty members recognized the unique needs of this patient population and spearheaded the design of a comprehensive program to provide multidisciplinary care coordination for these children.
 The innovative care model established by the program has resulted in excellent clinical outcomes while generating significant health care savings per year and serves as a model for programs nationally.

 - Pediatric Hospital Medicine Program: Recognizing the importance of providing coordinated patient- and family-centered care, robust inpatient educational experiences for trainees and a scholarly approach to hospital-based pediatrics, the department has fostered the growth of an accomplished academic pediatric hospital medicine division.

-- Level III & IV Neonatal Intensive Care Unit (NICU): In addition to the 55-bed level III NICU at UnityPoint Health-Meriter, a new Level IV NICU opened at AFCH in 2014.
-The unit, which recently expanded from 14 to 26 beds, provides state-of-the-art care for some of the patients with high medical complexity.
+- Level III & IV Neonatal Intensive Care Unit (NICU): In addition to the 55-bed level III NICU at UnityPoint Health-Meriter, a Level IV NICU at AFCH, which recently expanded from 14 to 26 beds, provides state-of-the-art care for some of the patients with high medical complexity.
 Providers care for premature and full-term infants who require complex surgical interventions and medical treatments.

-The department’s basic, translational, and clinical research programs have continued to grow exponentially.
-In FY21, the department had over $49 million in research support, more than 70% of which came from the National Institutes of Health.
-The Blue Ridge Institute for Medical Research ranked the department 13th nationally in FY20 for NIH research funding of medical school pediatric departments.
-Laboratories are primarily located at University Hospital in the Clinical Science Center on the fourth, fifth and ninth floors, with other locations in the Wisconsin Institutes for Medical Research, Waisman Center, UnityPoint Health-Meriter Hospital, UW Health Science Dr Medical Center, and the Microbial Sciences Building.
+The department’s basic, translational and clinical research programs have continued to grow exponentially.
+In FY22 the department had over $52 million in research support, more than 70% of which came from the National Institutes of Health.
+The Blue Ridge Institute for Medical Research ranked the department 9th nationally in 2022 for NIH research funding of medical school pediatric departments.
+Laboratories are primarily located at University Hospital in the Clinical Science Center on the 4th, 5th and 9th floors, with other locations in the Wisconsin Institutes for Medical Research, the Waisman Center, UnityPoint Health-Meriter Hospital, Research Park and the Microbial Sciences Building.